 HR Manager, INEOS

 To continue to attract and retain key talent, leaders and managers must rethink shift work and the experience of employment for shift workers.
 Innovative approaches are crucial to mitigate the dual challenges of keeping employees engaged while keeping the business operating smoothly and efficiently.
-As a result, many workforce managers are turning to forward-looking initiatives like automation, hybrid work schedules, and technology-enabled models such as worker-centric employee scheduling.
+Indeed, many workforce managers are now turning to forward-looking initiatives like hybrid work schedules and technology-enabled models such as employee scheduling automation to help them prioritize workers’ preferences, offer predictable and consistent scheduling, and provide more flexibility.

 6 Strategies to Overcome Labor Shortage Challenges